tianhaogutum/tianhaogutum.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+title: Honored Teaching Assistant at Technical University of Munich
 nav: true
 nav_order: 6
 ---

 ### The responsibilities as a Teaching Assistant

-- Delivered tutorial lectures to students.
+- Delivered tutorial lectures to students
-- Independently wrote a full set of lesson materials.
+- Independently wrote a full set of lesson materials
-- Assisted in preparing practice questions.
+- Assisted in preparing practice questions
-- Supported professors with grading assignments and exam papers.
+- Supported professors with grading assignments and exam papers

 ### Teaching Assistant of Linear Algebra (Apr 2024 - Jun 2024)

-- Delivered tutorial lectures to students.
-- Independently wrote a full set of lesson materials.
-- Assisted in preparing practice questions.
-- Supported professors with grading assignments and exam papers.
+Covers vector spaces, matrix operations, linear transformations, systems of linear equations, eigenvalues and eigenvectors, and orthogonality

 ### Teaching Assistant of Discrete Probability (Apr 2024 - Jun 2024)
 - Delivered tutorial lectures to students.